FinOps FAQ

 • Walk: Automated cost allocation, defined FinOps roles, regular optimization reviews

-• Run: Real-time visibility, automated optimization, FinOps embedded in engineering culture
+• Run: Continuous visibility, automated optimization, FinOps embedded in engineering culture

 Do I need a dedicated FinOps team?